FoundedNahte/Python-Video-Reverser/README.md

 ## What's Next?

-Fixing the choppiness of video and audio of resulting video by directly reading and writing the input video frames into subclips instead of relying on ffmpeg.
+I plan on fixing the choppiness of video and audio of resulting video by directly reading and writing the input video frames into subclips instead of relying on ffmpeg.